 The single-phase systems engineered by GRC are made operationally simple from the ground up.
 The open-rack design enables quick access to server equipment.
 And the movable server support bars facilitate hot-swapping of components right over the rack.
 Service rails help create a convenient waist-high work bench.
 This means you’ll never need to lift the heaviest (densest) server from the bottom of the rack in order to work on it.

 But that’s not the only way liquid-immersion cooling contributes to a better work environment.
 It’s also virtually silent; so you can have a conversation and problem-solve right at the rack.
 And, there are no hot-cold aisles to deal with.

 Finally, because our specially formulated ElectroSafe coolant is very similar to mineral oil (the main component in baby oil, eye drops, etc.), it is a lot easier to handle and work with.
 It never needs replacing, and will last the lifetime of the data center – Even longer.

 Myths die hard.
 But the truth lives forever.
 If you’ve taken a stand on liquid-immersion cooling, we’d love to have you share it.
 Just post a reply in the Comments section below.
 Or send us an email at email@example.com.
 A GRC associate will reach out and continue the conversation.

-Now, watch for the next installment in our Cold Hard Facts Series.
+Now, check out the next installment in this series: Cold Hard Facts of Immersion Cooling – Part 2.